A global entity can employ South African talent permanently if you have a South African registered entity. If not, we can assist with your hiring.

 The job is reviewed to make sure it fits with the requirements of our site, namely the work can be completed in part-time or flexible hours or if it is full-time employment that it has flexible working conditions.
-We do not accept network sales positions unless under special circumstances.
 Once approved, the job is published in the "Current Jobs" page.
-Jobs are marketed via email and Social Media to the RecruitMyMom database.
+Jobs are marketed via email and posted to social media for the RecruitMyMom database.

 Candidates apply for the job via the RecruitMyMom website.

 For fast-turnaround Virtual Assist positions, our recruiters will select the candidate based on the previous positive experience of having worked with them in the past.